-How does Twitter determine which Promoted Tweets to display in a user's timeline?Arrow down icon
+How does Twitter determine which Promoted Tweets to display in a user's timeline?

-Why am I seeing a certain ad?Arrow down icon
+Why am I seeing a certain ad?

 Your activity on Twitter, the information you provide to Twitter, and our relationships with ad partners all help make promoted content more relevant for you.

 This helps Twitter display ads about things you’ve already shown interest in from brands and businesses that you may like.
-For example, you could receive a Promoted Tweet that includes a deal or promotion from a business whose website you frequent or email newsletter you subscribe to.
-You could also see this business as a Promoted Account in one of your Who to Follow suggestions Learn more.
+For example, you could receive a Promoted Tweet that includes a deal or promotion from a business whose website you frequent, or whose email newsletter you subscribe to.
+You could also see this business as a Promoted Account in one of your "Who to follow" suggestions.

-How can I dismiss a Promoted Tweet?Arrow down icon
+How can I dismiss a Promoted Tweet?

-Can I opt out of seeing Promoted Tweets?Arrow down icon
+Can I opt-out of seeing Promoted Tweets?

 We are strongly committed to delivering the most relevant ads to the right user at the right time.